Instructor's Frequently Asked Questions (FAQ)

 Yes.
-Any instructor teaching any course can have a Beacon tutor.
+Any instructor teaching any course may have a Beacon tutor.

 I have a lot of students needing help.
 Can I have more than one tutor or can a tutor have more than one group?

 Yes.
-An instructor can have several tutors and a returning tutor may have up to three groups.
+An instructor can have several tutors and a returning tutor may have up to three groups (two in the summer).

 What's my tutor required to do?